 - Texas enacted a law restricting mobile early voting sites (HB 1888).
 Voters and voting rights advocates joined in a powerful coalition, however, to halt another highly restrictive bill that was moving towards passage.
 SB 9 would have significantly increased penalties and risk of prosecution for election code violations by voters; permitted poll watchers to inspect voter ID; and imposed new restrictions on people assisting voters with physical limitations or who cannot read the ballot, among other measures.

 Election Security Bills

-- Arkansas enacted a bill into law that requires post-election audits (SB 524).
+- Arkansas enacted a law that requires post-election audits (SB 524).

-- Georgia enacted a bill into law that requires voting machines to produce a paper record and authorizes a risk-limiting audit pilot program (HB 316).[i]
-In addition, the legislature has passed a bill that requires the Secretary of State to establish security protocols to protect voter registration information – it is awaiting action from the Governor (HB 392).
+- Georgia enacted a law that requires voting machines to produce a paper record and authorizes a risk-limiting audit pilot program (HB 316),[ii] as well as a law that requires the Secretary of State to establish security protocols to protect voter registration information (HB 392).

-- Both houses of the Maryland legislature have passed a bill requiring vendors to disclose foreign ownership (SB 743).
+- Maryland enacted a law requiring vendors to disclose foreign ownership (SB 743).

-- In Oklahoma, the Governor approved a bill authorizing the State Board of Elections to order post-election audits, requiring county election officials to undertake new cyber-security measures and authorizing the State Board to declare an election emergency in response to security threats or interference (SB 261).
+- Oklahoma enacted a law: authorizing the State Board of Elections to order post-election audits, requiring county election officials to undertake new cyber-security measures. and authorizing the State Board to declare an election emergency in response to security threats or interference (SB 261).

-- The Texas Senate has passed a bill requiring risk-limiting audits and prohibiting the use of DREs without auditable paper record (SB 9).
+- The Oregon legislature has passed a bill authorizing risk-limiting audits (SB 944).